josherich/scandal-news/README.md

 # scandal-pedia

-A Search Engine for Enterprise Scandal
+An Archive for Corporate and start-up Scandals